extreme-coder/etyma/README.md

 # Etyma

-**Where Language Comes From**
+**Illuminating Word Origins**

-A beautiful, minimalist web app that reveals the etymological origins of English words by coloring them according to their linguistic heritage.
+A minimalist web app that reveals the etymological origins of English words by coloring them according to their linguistic heritage.

 ## Features